ladjs/superagent/docs/index.md

      request.post('/user')
        .type('png')

+## Serializing request body

+Superagent will automatically serialize JSON and forms.
+If you want to send the payload in a custom format, you can replace the built-in serialization with `.serialize()` method.

 ## Setting Accept

 In a similar fashion to the `.type()` method it is also possible to set the Accept header via the short hand method `.accept()`.
 Which references `request.types` as well allowing you to specify either the full canonicalized MIME type name as type/subtype, or the extension suffix form as "xml", "json", "png", etc for convenience: